redstone-finance/redstone-evm-connector/README.md

 ### 2. Updating the interface

 You should also update the code responsible for submitting transactions.
 If you're using [ethers.js](https://github.com/ethers-io/ethers.js/), we've prepared a dedicated library to make the transition seamless.
-First, you need to import the wrapper code to your project:

 #### Contract object wrapping
+First, you need to import the wrapper code to your project
 ```ts
 // Typescript
 import WrapperBuilder from "redstone-flash-storage/lib/utils/v2/impl/builder/WrapperBuilder";